Akira (1988 film): Plot

 Using Kei as a medium to stop Tetsuo, Kiyoko breaks her and Kaneda out of military custody.
 Shikishima stages a coup d'état against Neo-Tokyo's government and directs its military forces to destroy Tetsuo at any cost.
 At the Capsules' former hangout, Harukiya Bar, Tetsuo confronts gangmates Yamagata and Kai over Kaneda's bike and kills Yamagata after his protest.
 Kai relays the news to Kaneda, who vows to avenge his friend, while Takashi brings Kei away.
 Mistaken for Akira by cultists, Tetsuo rampages through Neo-Tokyo, arriving at Akira's cryogenic storage dewar under the stadium.
-Kei fights Tetsuo, but he defeats her and exhumes Akira, only to find his remains sealed in jars for scientific research.
+Kei fights Tetsuo, but he defeats her and exhumes Akira, only to find that Akira is dead and his remains were sealed in jars for scientific research.

 Kaneda fights Tetsuo with a laser rifle, and Shikishima fires an orbital weapon at him.
 While the latter destroys his arm, neither can stop him.
 Shikishima and Kaori approach the stadium, where Tetsuo, now with a robotic arm, is in great pain and losing control over his powers.
 Kaori tries restraining Tetsuo while Shikishima unsuccessfully offers to heal his injuries and help control his abilities.
-Kaneda again fights Tetsuo, who, weakened from the missing arm, mutates into a gigantic mass of flesh, consuming the stadium, Kaneda, and Kaori, who is killed.
+Kaneda again fights Tetsuo, who weakened from his missing arm, mutates into a gigantic mass of flesh, consuming the stadium, Kaneda, and Kaori, who is killed.
 The espers revive Akira to stop the growing mass.
 Reuniting with his friends, Akira creates a singularity, drawing Tetsuo and Kaneda into another dimension.
 The espers teleport Shikishima to a safe distance as the singularity destroys Neo-Tokyo in a mirror of Tokyo's previous destruction, and they agree to rescue Kaneda, knowing they will not return to this dimension as a result.

 In the singularity, Kaneda experiences Tetsuo's and the espers' childhoods, including his and Tetsuo's friendship and the espers' psychic training before Tokyo's destruction.
-The espers return Kaneda to Neo-Tokyo, informing him that Akira will take Tetsuo to safety and that Kei is developing psychic powers. Ōnishi witnesses the birth of a universe but is killed in his lab's destruction.
-After consuming most of Neo-Tokyo, the singularity disappears, and water floods the crater left in its place.
-Mourning Tetsuo's loss, Kaneda discovers that Kei and Kai have survived, and they ride off into the ruins while Shikishima watches the sunrise.
-At an unspecified plane of reality, Tetsuo introduces himself and triggers the creation of a universe, finally transcending the limitations of human existence.
+The espers return Kaneda to Neo-Tokyo, informing him that Akira will take Tetsuo to safety and that Kei is developing psychic powers.
+After consuming much of Neo-Tokyo, the singularity collapses, leaving a flooded crater.
+Mourning Tetsuo's loss, Kaneda discovers that Kei and Kai have survived and reunites with them, and they ride off into the ruins while Shikishima observes the aftermath and watches the sunrise.
+In an unspecified plane of reality, Tetsuo introduces himself and triggers the creation of a universe, finally transcending the limitations of human existence.